tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_list.md

 <a href="http://www.programmableweb.com/apis/directory"><img src="{{ "/images/publishingapidocs/programmableweb.png" | prepend: site.baseurl }}" alt="Programmable web directory" /></a>

 Note that Programmableweb only lists web APIs, meaning APIs that you can access on the web.
 They don't list the countless internal, firewalled-off APIs that many companies provide at a cost to paying customers.

+## Look at 5 different APIs
+{{activity}}

+Look at about 5 different APIs (choose any of those listed on the page).
+Look for one thing that the APIs have in common.